 Since Materials Science is strongly linked with technology, and therefore wealth creation, you might like to develop your business skills by attending some or all of a set of lectures in a series called 'Building a Business' organised by The Oxford Centre for Entrepreneurship and Innovation', part of the Saïd Business School.
-The lectures take place at 6.00 pm - 7.00 pm on Tuesdays (except 12 November which is on Thursday) at the Said Business School.
-The lecture on 'How can I protect my ideas' might be of particular interest as a knowledge of intellectual property rights (IPR) is important for all researchers, whether in academia or industry.
+The lectures take place at 6.00 pm - 7.00 pm on Tuesdays at the Said Business School.